Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 ![image-center](../assets/images/neutrophil_binarized_blue.png){: .align-center}

+A binarized version of our granulocyte from the introduction (having image ID 3 in our dataset).
+A pixel is colored black if it has a blue channel value of 153 or greater, and the pixel is colored black otherwise.
+The region with the nucleus is shown in white but is not clearly visible because much of the background of the image, which is very light, also has a high red value (remember that mixing all three colors in equal proportions yields white).
+{: style="font-size: medium;"}

 **STOP:** How might we modify our segmentation approach to perform a binarization that identifies the WBC nucleus more effectively?
 {: .notice--primary}